rlauer6/make-cpan-dist/README.md

      resolver: scandeps
    ```

-* to manually specify the dependency set the `path` option under the
+* to manually specify a list of dependencies, set the `path` option under the
   `dependencies` section to the path to a file that contains a list of
   Perl modules.
 If the name of the file is `cpanfile` then it is
-  assumed it is a `cpanfile` formatted list, otherwise the list should
+  assumed to be a `cpanfile` formatted list, otherwise the list should
-  be simple listing of module names.
+  be a simple listing of module names.

 ### The Harder Way

-A slighly hardwer way is to call the helper bash script directly with
+A slighly harder way is to call the helper bash script directly with
 specific options to create the distribution.

 ```